elisabethzinck/Fairness-oriented-interpretability-of-predictive-algorithms/README.md

 ### Models
 All code for creating and training the models for getting predictions for the fairness analysis are located in the folder `src/models/`.
 To get the predictions for the three example datasets, run the files `catalan_neural_network.py`, `german_neural_network.py`, `taiwanese_neural_network`, and `run_logistic_regressions.py`.
 The resulting predictions are placed in the folder `data/predictions/`.

 A number of different models were created for the CheXpert case study, which can be seen in the large number of bash scripts used to run the models.
-To get the predictions from the best, and therefore chosen, model, run the bash script `bash_scripts/cheXpert_experiments/run_adam_dp=2e-1.sh`.
+The best, and therefore chosen, model has been trained by running the bash script `bash_scripts/cheXpert_experiments/run_adam_dp=2e-1.sh`.
+To get the predictions from this model, first run the bash script to train the model followed by running the script `src/models/cheXpert_make_test_predictions.py`.
+The latter script will create the predcition on the test set using the model.

 ### Fairness Analyses
 The scripts used to perform the fairness analysis are the scripts `src/visualization_description/evaluater.py` and `src/evaluater_chexpert.py`.
 Moreover, all figures can be found in the `figures` folder.